kabarton62/cybersec-tools-II/sqli/lab2.md

 Use it in an isolated test lab environment meant for security testing and learning.

 Note the mariadb database is restored each time the docker container is started up.

+### Challenge 4: Enumerate dbms, Current User and Current Database

+Use sqlmap to enumerate the dbms, current user and current database.

+> **Capture a screenshot that shows the dbms, current user and current database.

+### Challenge 5: